wp-plugins/embed-bible-passages/readme.txt

 In addition, Version 1.2 contains a change to the way the Scriptures are loaded into the page with the intention that other plugin or theme settings will not be able to enclose the code which displays the word "Listen" in div tags.

+= How can the date be made to be that of the local time zone? =

+Version 1.3 presents the Bible readings for the day according to the time set on the user's computer.

 == Screenshots ==

 1. Sample input for page of Through the Bible in a Year.